Christian Leaders Institute: Graduates

 The school's educational methodology is to decentralize the distance learning into local mentoring relationships.
 Some local leaders start mentor centers, which form accountability for local learning and practice.

 Accreditation

-Christian Leaders Institute is accredited with the non-traditional accrediting organization called The International Association of Bible Colleges and Seminaries (IABCS).
-This accreditation association was founded in the 1950s, but is not connected to US Federal Government Accreditation agencies, which oversee schools that are connected to student loans.
-In November 2019, the Association for Biblical Higher Education (ABHE) accepted Christian Leaders College into Applicant Status for accreditation that is recognized by the United States Department of Education and has been listed in ABHE directory since then.
+In November 2019, the Association for Biblical Higher Education (ABHE) accepted Christian Leaders College into Applicant Status for accreditation.
+In February 2024, Christian Leaders College was granted Candidate status, that is recognized by the United States Department of Education and has been listed in ABHE directory since then.

+As of March 2024, Christian Leaders Institute holds candidate status with the Association for Biblical Higher Education Commission on Accreditation, 5850 T. G. Lee Blvd., Ste.
+130, Orlando, FL 32822, 407.207.0808.
+Candidate status is a pre-accreditation status granted to those institutions that meet the ABHE Conditions of Eligibility and that possess such qualities as may provide a basis for achieving accreditation status within five years.